okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Stay signed in is EA in Preview

 Today, **Keep me signed in** allows the user to select whether their multifactor authenticators from previous sessions should be remembered.
-However, the option to select **Keep me signed in** was only available on the sign-in screen.
+However, the option to select **Keep me signed in** was only available on the sign-in page.

 To enable **Stay signed in** for integrated authentication flows, admins can now configure their sign-in experience such that the option to **Stay signed in** is provided either before the user signs in to Okta or before and after the user completes multifactor authentication.
 If a user selects **Stay signed in**, they won't be challenged for MFA the next time they sign in.
 In addition, users will now be able to sign out of all active Okta sessions from the Okta End-User Dashboard.
 See [Organization Security](https://help.okta.com/okta_help.htm?type=oie&id=csh-stay-signed-in). <!-- OKTA-652650, POST_AUTH_KEEP_ME_SIGNED_IN -->